korlynx/guf/README.md

 * It takes also target directory as input from the promt.

-* If the tagert directory does not exist, it creates a new directory for the backup using.
+* If the input tagert directory does not exist, it creates a new directory for the backup using the input target directory name.

 # compactaility